 In fact, there is a growing body of evidence that I find somewhat compelling showing that a middle class, two-parent, intact household where the children were wanted and cared for do better than a single parent, rich household or a household in which the rich parents are always absent due to work or neglect.
 In other words, the researchers had gotten it wrong: It wasn’t income that correlated with better child outcomes, it was the behavior of people who happened to generate a high income that tended to correlate with better child outcomes.

 If money alone solved the education problem, the Kansas City school district would be the Harvard of public schools.
 Instead, it’s a laughingstock.
 Back in 1985, a Federal judge ordered the city to spend a staggering $2 billion to create one of the highest funded per capita districts in the world (PDF).
 Yet, decades later, the standards are so bad that the district lost accreditation and now you have a bunch of underperforming students with Olympic swimming pools and top-of-the-line facilities.
-Throwing money at the problem doesn’t do any good because money can’t make up for the one variable that matters the most: The level of investment by the parents in terms of time.
+Throwing money at the problem doesn’t do any good because money can’t make up for the one variable that matters the most: the level of investment by the parents in terms of time.

 How is a parent to behave in the meantime?
 Realize that society won’t fix it for you and do whatever you can to move to a good school district, while actively participating in your own child’s education.
-It may be difficult, if not impossible, but there is simply no other guaranteed way to make sure your kids have a good foundation.
+It may be difficult, if not impossible, but there is simply no other high-probability way to make sure your kids have a good foundation.
 The irony, of course, being that a parent willing to sacrifice everything to go to a better school district is likely going to end up with better kids, anyway, so the mere demonstration of this willingness says more about how much energy you’re putting into your children, which bodes well for them.
 It’s a bit of a chicken-or-the-egg problem.